Graphic design (also referred to as communication design) takes into account the importance of clear visual communication.

 As our methods of communication become increasingly mobile, we rely even more on design to communicate in creative and engaging ways.

 Everywhere we look, graphic design is a part of everything— from signs, to books and packaging, advertisements and logos, television commercials and websites—you name it!

 As designers, we will use a visual and strategic thought process to come up with solutions for real world, practical problems.
-You will get an inside look at the designer’s process—from concept to branding to application.
+You will get an inside look at the designer’s process from concept to branding to application.
 We will explore the design principles of typography and visual organization and the role they play in graphic design.
-You will use the latest technology and

 Greg Luvison earned his BA in Fine Art and BA in Communications from Cleveland State University, and he currently teaches graphic design classes at CIA.
 He has been an art director and graphic designer for more than 30 years and has worked for high-profile advertising agencies in Northeast Ohio.
 A sampling of accounts includes McDonald’s, Lubrizol, the Ohio Lottery, the Plain Dealer, Pearle Vision, Things Remembered and East 4th Street Development Group.
 His graphic design studio specializes in print, branding and magazine design.
 To view Greg's work, visit gregluvisondesign.com.